We’re not going to beat around the bush – we’ve had a really hard time writing a recap of the 2023 Blue Ridge Rock Festival.

 What happened next is the reason that the Blue Ridge Rock Festival is – and always will be – our favorite festival in the US.

-The three of us piled out of the pickup truck into the mud.
+The three of us piled out of the pickup truck into the mud and ankle deep standing water.
 Our neighbor, Beaver, helped Hollywood untangle the crushed canopy legs from the ruins of our tent and the back of the pickup truck while The Intern and I took stock of what had blown away and tried to find as many pieces as we could could to our camp.
 I unzipped the door to our tent and water poured out in a river – there was at least three inches of standing water ( we have a 9×13 cabin tent, for size reference) everything was soaked, our bed was floating, and it was dark.
 Beaver looked at our site, looked at us, and said – “what do you guys need to stay?”

 I stepped back into the muddy, flooded lane in front of our truck and looked around, and everywhere I saw the same thing.
 People were helping people.
 Strangers, mostly, were helping other strangers.
 Beaver set up a light tower so that the few tents left around us could see until the big towers came on.
 He and Hollywood went to work putting our site back together and taking stock of what had been broken or lost.
 Men were dragging broken canopy frames into a pile to keep the paths clear.
 People set up blackstones and cooked meals for those of us who had our food flooded or lost.
 We had a group of campers walk by with flashlights that were EMT’s in their daily life with first aid kits, making sure everyone was ok.
 Entire campsites were rebuilt with broken pieces and help from neighbors.
 Someone, somewhere, put music on.
 People were laughing and joking, and “fuckin’ Slayer!”ing.
 The Intern was helping both our back and side neighbor pick up.
 Amazingly, not only did one of them not lose anything – his tent was even still completely dry!
 When the big light towers finally came on, people cheered.
 Yes, we saw people drive out and leave that night, but the majority of campers in our section stayed.
 There was a real feeling of community – of FAMILY – that is hard to explain.
 The three of us crammed into the truck to sleep on Thursday night, wet and uncomfortable, using the sun shade to block the light that was now blasting directly into the front window.
 When we went to sleep, though, we had a meal in us and a plan for the next day.